haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 	2. However, you might’ve noticed that the data covers the entire capital region – but only Helsinki is wanted.
 You can either:
 		- First calculate the efficiency ratio for all small areas in SeutuRAMAVA, and after the calculations are complete, extract Helsinki’s districts, or
 		- Select/clip Helsinki’s districts before any calculations are done.
+	3. *TIP: To help you in including the Helsinki small areas only – the municipalities have unique identifying codes.
+Helsinki’s municipality code is 091 (KUNTA-field).*
+	4. *TIP 2: You might also want to discard the empty outer sea region (called ALUEMERI in the NIMI field) to make mapping simpler (Hint: )*
+	5.

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJySUlNQ2tUNkZLbkt2V1RKIjp7In